Frequently

-To set up an account, simply click on the Enroll button at the top of this page.
+To set up an account, simply fill the form on the Enrollment page.
 You will be prompted to provide basic information relating to your account setup as well as other information relating to your licenses and credentials, which is required for compliance with state and federal laws.
 The enrollment process is quick and easy.

 Certain products listed on our website are patient-specific medications.
 We are required to receive prescriptions for those medications.